Protecting your privacy

 If you have an account, login into your John Lewis & Partners or Waitrose & Partners account, visit the ‘My Account’ area and change your preferences.

 In our apps, you can manage your preferences and opt out from one or all of the different push notifications by selecting or deselecting the relevant options in the ‘Settings’ section.
-Write to Group Customer Insight - Data Team Partnership House, 1st Floor, Carlisle Place, London SW1P 1BX.
+Write to Group Customer Insight - Data Team, 171 Victoria Street, London SW1E 5NN.

 Please note that you may continue to receive communications for a short period after changing your preferences while our systems are fully updated.

 When you purchase a product or service from John Lewis Finance, we might receive a copy of the information you supplied.
 If you agree to receive marketing communications from us, we will use your data to personalise what we send you.
 You are free to opt out of receiving marketing communications from us at any time.